 - Simplified deployment using a pre-configured Amazon Machine Image (AMI)

 - Annotation Tracking: Add notes to timeline to enable developers see what has changed during the specified period

 - Monitoring, correlation and history on I/O performance

 - Clear visibility of storage performance and it’s effect on SQL response time

 - Resource Metrics Baselines

-- SQL Statement Analysis and Advise Database File/drive tab for SQL Server
+- SQL Statement Analysis and Advise Database File/drive tab

 - Alert Improvements